Quantum lozenge tiling and entanglement phase transition: Introduction

-In Ref.~\cite{Lamacraft22}, a 2D generalization to the Fredkin moves between lozenge tilings was first proposed as a classical stochastic model.
-Lozenge tilings frequently appear in the combinatorics and classical statistical mechanics literature, as a description of fully packed dimer configurations of a honeycomb lattice, and are extensively studied in the context of limit shape behavior , arctic curves~\cite{Gorin:2021vd}, and the study of two dimensional KPZ growth~\cite{Borodin:2018aa}.
-Here, we incorporate the dynamics of \cite{Lamacraft22} into a quantum Hamiltonian with projection operators that annihilate a ground state of uniform superposition of lozenge tilings.
-A yet richer model can be defined when the local Hilbert space is enlarged by introducing color degree of freedom to the dimers.
+A yet richer model can be defined when the local Hilbert space is enlarged by introducing a color degree of freedom to the dimers.
 Two- and multi-color dimer models has been studied both on the square lattice~\cite{Raghavan:1997vi} and honeycomb lattice~\cite{MulticolorDimer}.
-Three-color code model has also been heavily studied in the context of exactly solvable model of topological order~\cite{ColorCode}, topological defect~\cite{ColorcodeTeo}, and as a candidate for fault-tolerant quantum computation~\cite{Kesselring2018boundariestwist}.
-Recently, the dependency of entanglement entropy scaling on the number of local degrees of freedom is studied with an N-component partially integrable chain~\cite{PhysRevB.106.134420}, which can be viewed as a low-energy effective Hamiltonian of a related quasi-2D spin ladder model~\cite{PhysRevLett.125.240603}.
+Color-code models have also been heavily studied in the context of exactly solvable model of topological order~\cite{ColorCode}, as generalizations of Kitaev's toric code \cite{Zhang2024bicolorloopmodels}, topological defect~\cite{ColorcodeTeo}, and as a candidate for fault-tolerant quantum computation~\cite{Kesselring2018boundariestwist}.
+Recently, color degrees of freedom have been used to generalize the extensively entangled rainbow chain \cite{Vitagliano_2010,Ramirez_2014} to a quasi-1D lattice embedded in 2D space with inhomogeneous coupling strength decaying from the center \cite{ZHANG2023169395}.
+For 1D spin chains, the dependency of entanglement entropy scaling on the number of local degrees of freedom has been studied with an N-component partially integrable chain~\cite{PhysRevB.106.134420}, which can be viewed as a low-energy effective Hamiltonian of a related quasi-2D spin ladder model~\cite{PhysRevLett.125.240603}.
 In particular, the entanglement entropy of integrable excited states was shown to decompose into a part that scales only with the size of the system and one that scales also with the number of the dimensionality of local Hilbert space.
-In the present model, EE also decomposes into a contribution from color degrees of freedom and the height degree of freedom, the scaling of leading contribution changes qualitatively as the deformation parameter is tuned and exhibits an entanglement phase transition.
+Perhaps the power of color degrees of freedom in drastically changing the scaling behavior of entanglement entropy is only fully unleashed when they are facilitated by a notion of the height variable, as has been manifested in the Motzkin and Fredkin spin chains.
+In both those cases and the present model, EE also decomposes into a contribution from color degrees of freedom and the fluctuating height degree of freedom.
+The leading contribution comes from the entanglement among color degrees of freedom, but its scaling behavior is determined by the average shape of the random surface described by the height function, which can be deformed continuously and undergoes a phase transition between different scaling behaviors across a critical point.